 rel=author, byline class/id, itemprop=author, or 'Written by …' pattern

-Original data
+Original data (position-weighted)

-Authority citations
+Authority hyperlink citations

-Links to gov/edu/Nature/Reuters/etc. — 5+ earns full 20
+Outbound links to gov/edu/Nature/Reuters/HBR/McKinsey/arxiv — 5+ earns full credit

 Credential signals